aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 ```

 > [!Note]
 > Next, you will find a series of placeholders separated by `# TODO` comments.
-Go through the remaining steps in the lab by filling in the correct code blocks in those placeholders (use the Copy button on the right to copy code).
+Go through the remaining steps by filling in the correct code blocks in those placeholders (use the Copy button on the right to copy code).

 2. Take PDFs as input and extract text